joshmaxsilverman/joshmaxsilverman.github.io/_posts/2024-12-01-equal-lines-JS.md

 Pick a random point $z$ on the bottom edge.
 If $z$ isn't equidistant from $b$ and $r$ then we need to shift it toward one of the corners.

-As long as one of the corners is closer to $b$ and the other is closer to $r$, this will find the point.
+As long as one of the corners is closer to $b$ and the other is closer to $r$, this scheme will find the point.
+Why?
+The intermediate value theorem.

 If both corners are closer to $b$ or both are closer to $r$ then all points on the line are closer to one of the points than the other.
 In this case, moving the point $z$ is hopeless since the point of equidistance doesn't exist.

 So the condition for such a point of equidistance to exist is